jdwills95/sane_web_ui/Readme.md

 - **Web Interface**: A simple web UI built using Flask to scan images from a connected scanner.
 - **Customizable Formats**: Choose between PNG, TIFF, and PDF formats.
-- **Loading Animation**: Displays a loading spinner while the scan is in progress.
 - **File Download**: Download the scanned image once the scan is complete.
-- **Button Disablement**: The "Scan" button is disabled once clicked to prevent multiple submissions.
-- **Local Asset**: The loading spinner is served locally from a `spinner.gif` file.

 ## Requirements